Key-Value Engine

 Retrieve Data

-# Get a single value
+# Get a value by key

 GET user:1